tancredi/hoganshare/README.md

 All you will have to do is then include `/templates.js` in your page to have your templates assigned to the `window.templatess` object.

-Directories will be converted in name-spaces.
-E.g. `partials/sidebar.html` will be saved in `templates.partials.sidebar' as a function.
+Path and filename will used as index in the templates array.
+E.g. `partials/sidebar.html` will be saved as a function under templates['templates/partials/sidebar'].

 Enjoy!